linhnde/quiz-data-processing/README.md

 Considering this nature and be afraid of content right, I wanted to try other method of getting fake, or synthetic data.

-As I'm dedicated to using cloud solutions from [Google Cloud Platform (GCP)](https://cloud.google.com/), I use [Vertex AI](https://cloud.google.com/vertex-ai) to generate data for processing practice.
+As I'm dedicated to using cloud solutions from [Google Cloud Platform (GCP)](https://cloud.google.com/), I use [Vertex AI](https://cloud.google.com/vertex-ai) to generate data for processing.

 ## Preparing